 Athens, Piraeus - Athens, Rafina - Andros - Crete, Heraklio - Ios - Milos - Mykonos - Naxos - Paros - Santorini (Thira) - Tinos

-The commercial port of Rethymno is close to the Venetian port of the Old Town and in a walking distance from the city centre.
-Very few ferries operate from the port of Rethymno and mostly in summer season.
+The commercial port of Rethymno is close to the Venetian port of the Old Town and within walking distance from the city center.
+Very few ferries operate from the port of Rethymno and mostly in the summer season.

 There are green buses that connect Rethymnon Town with all tourist places around the prefecture of Rethymno, including Adele, Bali, Plakias, Agia Galini, Panormos, and more.
 There are also buses that connect Rethymnon Town with other large towns in Crete, including the towns of Heraklion and Chania.